SEO Backlinks in 2026: Why Quality Beats Quantity (Data)

 Source: Rankability's 2026 backlink analysis

-For comprehensive link building strategies, see our backlink website guide.
+For comprehensive link building strategies, see our backlink guide.

 Links from authoritative sites carry more weight.